Definition of Prokaryotic Cell

 - It provides overall protection for the cell and maintains a favorable environment inside the cell.

-- The proteins embedded in the plasma membrane are also assigned for perform multi-drug resistance.
+- The proteins embedded in the plasma membrane are also assigned to perform multi-drug resistance.

 - Plasmids replicate independently of bacterial nucleoids.